This post may contain affiliate links. Please read my Disclosure Policy for details

 - Stand with the sister whose crown has been knocked off her head over and over again.
 Offer her acceptance and dignity and grace and a safe space in which to share and grow.

 - Be your own beautiful, shining self.
 I think one of the best ways we can help each other is to live our lives as the best versions of ourselves.
 Me happily being me allows you to happily be you.
-No comparisons or judgements.
+No comparisons or judgments.
 No tearing down.
 We build each other up.
 We link arms and journey together.

-Fix Her Crown Extended Challenge
+Fix Her Crown Award

 And my Sisters, know I am here, a woman with a listening ear and an open and nonjudgmental heart.
 Queens fix each others crowns.
 And we are all Queens.